VA-Adapter: Adapting Ultrasound Foundation Model to Echocardiography Probe Guidance: Method

-\textbf{Forward propagation.} The VA-Adapters are inserted into the latter part of the foundation model's vision encoder, as features in this section are more task-relevant \cite{yang2024mma}.
-For convolutional vision encoders (\textit{e.g.,} EchoCLIP), the VA-Adapters are inserted between the blocks in the latter half of the encoder.
-For transformer-based vision encoders (\textit{e.g.,} USFM and BiomedCLIP), two VA-Adapters are inserted within a Transformer block: one is placed after the attention module, and the other after the MLP module.
-Only the VA-Adapters are trained, while the foundation model remains frozen to preserve its learned knowledge.
-We assume that after passing through the initial $k$-th vision layers, the image $\mathbf{I}_{t_i}$ yields feature $\mathbf{f}_{t_i}^{v,k} \in\mathbb{R}^{C}$.
-Note that for a convolutional vision encoder, we apply global average pooling to convert the feature map into a vector feature.
-Then, visual features are input into the VA-Adapter, first passing through a down projection layer $D^{k}_\theta$, while raw actions are transformed by a linear layer $A^{k}_\phi$ to align their dimensions:
+\textbf{Forward Propagation.} We insert VA-Adapters into the latter part of the foundation model’s vision encoder, where features are more task-relevant~\cite{yang2024mma}.
+For CNN encoders (e.g., EchoCLIP), VA-Adapters are placed between late-stage blocks; for Transformer encoders (e.g., USFM, BiomedCLIP), two VA-Adapters are inserted in each selected block (after attention and after MLP).
+During training, only VA-Adapters are updated while the backbone remains frozen to preserve its learned knowledge.
+Given an image $\mathbf{I}_{t_i}$, after the first $k$ vision layers we obtain $\mathbf{f}_{t_i}^{v,k}\in\mathbb{R}^{C}$ (for CNNs, global average pooling is applied).
+We project visual features and actions to the bottleneck space and add timestep embeddings:

-where $\mathbf{T} \in \mathbb{R}^{L \times r}$ is timestep embedding, and $r$ represents the bottleneck dimension of the VA-Adapter.
-Furthermore, this image and action sequence is fed into a vision-action interaction module $S^{k}_\psi$, designed to extract underlying cardiac structure information:
+where $\mathbf{T}\in\mathbb{R}^{L\times r}$ is timestep embedding, and $r$ is the bottleneck dimension.
+The interleaved vision--action tokens are then processed by a vision--action interaction module $S_\psi^{k}$, designed to extract underlying cardiac structure information: